 You should get an email within a couple of minutes from your order.
 There are also download links on the order confirmation page.
 However, if you can't find the links, have checked your spam filter, or are just having trouble for any reason, no worries.
 Just give a holler for an alternate link and all the help you need getting it sorted.

-It’s a large PDF file – 600-ish full-color pages – and sometimes a download will go awry, especially on iPads.
+We're talking very large PDF files – hundreds ofh full-color pages – and sometimes a download will go awry, especially on iPads.
 Those iPads are fussy as well as shiny.
 Give me a holler and I'll get you fixed right up.